 Each year, all U.S. schools of allopathic and osteopathic medicine are invited to submit policies to the AMSA Scorecard for assessment.
-Emails are sent to appropriate contacts at these schools (deans, conflict of interest officers, etc. as established by previous year's contact at each school) explaining the Scorecard project and requesting the submission of their policies.
-The email also contains a check-list identifying relevant policy domains and requesting permission to make policies public, as well as a submission guidance document.
+Emails are sent to appropriate contacts at these schools (deans, conflict of interest officers, etc. as established by previous year’s contact at each school) explaining the Scorecard project and requesting the submission of their policies.
+Schools were contacted by email and then certified mail, and priority mail letters.

-For those schools that did not submit policies this year (approximately half of all schools), we searched for conflict-of-interest policies online.
-In order to maximize our ability to retrieve all policies, we developed a systematic search process.
-This included using a list of search terms (such as “conflict of interest,” “industry interactions,” and “vendor policies”), searching the current AMSA site for any publically posted policies, checking the Institute for Medicine as a Profession (IMAP) website, which publishes a database of publically available policy documents, and, when we could not find information on particular domains, we emailed and called compliance officers to ask about specific policies.
+For those schools that do not submit policies this year, we will search for conflict-of-interest policies online.
+In order to maximize our ability to retrieve all policies, we have developed a systematic search process.
+This includes using a list of search terms (such as “conflict of interest,” “industry interactions,” and “vendor policies”), and searching the current AMSA site for any publicly posted policies.

 This scoring instrument focuses on conflict-of-interest policies directly related to industry marketing and education.
 While not addressed here, academic medical centers should also have robust policies to ensure the integrity of basic and clinical research.

 Policies are rated on each of the domains listed below, using the following general format.

 2 = Good progress toward model policy

 1 = Policy is absent or unlikely to have a substantial effect on behavior

 Policies are rated on how closely they approach the goals, recognizing that there may be many approaches to a single goal.